david-loe/pauschbetrag-api/workflow.md

 ## Lump Sums for Germany

-Keep in mind that the lump sums for germany are not included in the puplications of the `Bundesministerium der Finanzen`.
+Keep in mind that the lump sums for Germany are not included in the publications of the `Bundesministerium der Finanzen`.

-To Update the lump sums of germany add a line manualy to the corresponding lump sum file.
+To update the lump sums of Germany update `data/DE.json` manually.